- Written by Dr.Mehmet Demircioglu

 Why can native hair keep thinning after transplanted hair starts to grow?

 Transplanted hairs and native hairs do not always have the same future.
 The transplanted grafts are usually taken from the safer donor region, where hair is more resistant to male pattern hair loss.
-The native hairs in the frontal area, mid scalp, and crown may still be sensitive to the same process that caused the original thinning.
+The native hairs in the frontal area, mid-scalp, and crown may still be sensitive to the same process that caused the original thinning.

 When is this just normal recovery and not a mistake?

 This timeline matters because a patient can confuse normal recovery with proof that the operation was too early.
-At four months, weak density does not automatically mean failure.
+At four months, weak density does not always mean failure.
 At six months, the picture may still be incomplete.
 At 12 to 18 months, the result is much more responsible to judge.

-That does not mean every concern should be ignored until 18 months.
+Not every concern should be ignored until 18 months.
 Pain, pus, spreading inflammation, black skin changes, severe persistent redness, or sudden unusual loss should be reviewed.
 But thin appearance during the early growth phase is often not enough to declare the surgery a mistake.

 The early months are for healing and observation, not for judging your final identity in the mirror.
 If you are worried, ask for a structured review instead of searching for one sentence that tells you everything is either perfect or ruined.